Everscent/Finite-State-Machine-Pattern/README.md

 Description
 ===========
 <p>
-Finite State Machine Pattern in Unity is a demo project part of a tutorial that can be found on www.DoorApps.com.
+Finite State Machine Pattern in Unity is a demo project part of a tutorial that can be found on <a href="http://www.doorapps.com/2012/11/22/finite-state-machine-pattern-in-unity-simple-version/">www.DoorApps.com</a>.
 It consists in a simple scene with a sphere representing the playing character, that can be moved with the arrow keys, and a cylinder representing the enemy "monster".
 The enemy is "asleep" till the sphere gets closer, then the cylinder wakes up and initiate the "attack" mode, which in this simple projects just means that it starts jumping.